anachrocomputer/HexClock/README.md

 # HexClock #

-This Arduino sketch implements a clock with three different display formats:
+This Arduino sketch implements a clock with four different display formats:
 * Ordinary hours, minutes, and seconds
+* Octal time, 00000 to 07777
 * Hexadecimal time, 0x0000 to 0xFFFF
 * Decimal or percentage time, 00.00 to 99.99

-The actual display will be added later as four 7-segment digits.
+The actual display will be added later as four 7-segment digits or four decimal digit displays.
+Six digits would only be needed to show seconds in standard time format.

 ## TODO ##